motor-18/swing-analysis/README.md

 (floating point or variant thereof)

 The functions present here are to operate on a single (or two) datasets.
 Hence, the data structure is actually simply a list of pointers to all the elements.
 All elements in this datastructure are pointers in the array sense.

+# Future Work
+- To possibly combine the commonality of each function - sliding window, among other things - into one function.
+- To make functions more modular and more amenable to future modification/upgrades